sindresorhus/execa/readme.md

 Returns a [`child_process` instance](https://nodejs.org/api/child_process.html#child_process_class_childprocess) which:
   - is also a `Promise` resolving or rejecting with a [`childProcessResult`](#childProcessResult).
   - exposes the following additional methods and properties.
+The spawned process can be canceled with the `.cancel()` method on the promise, which causes the promise to reject an error with a `.isCanceled = true` property, provided the process gets canceled.
+The process will not be canceled if it has already exited.

 #### cancel()